zuozhenggh/learning-library/sprints/oci/sprint-create-qs-project/sprint-create-qs-project.md

 ### Prerequisites
 * An Oracle Cloud Account.
 * An optional compartment for your Query Service project and resources.
 * An OCI Data Catalog that contains at least one Oracle Object Storage data asset that have been harvested to generate the logical data entities that will be used by Query Service.
-For a detailed instructions on creating a Data Catalog data asset and harvesting it, see **Lab 2: Harvest Technical Metadata from Oracle Object Storage** in the [Access the Data Lake using Autonomous Database and Data Catalog](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=877&clear=180&session=103071880685237) Livelabs workshop.
+For detailed instructions on creating a Data Catalog data asset and harvesting it, see **Lab 2: Harvest Technical Metadata from Oracle Object Storage** in the [Access the Data Lake using Autonomous Database and Data Catalog](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=877&clear=180&session=103071880685237) Livelabs workshop.

 * The required policies to allow access to the Data Catalog, Object Storage, and Query Service projects.